mylabpcb/myCPU/README.md

 ## myCPU Project

-Welcome to the myCPU Project, information content at [myCPU Site](http://www.mycpuone.com)
+Welcome to the myCPU Project!

+All information and related content can be found at [myCPU Site](http://www.mycpuone.com)